wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

 There is a budget for attending external events & conferences.

-Most teams have a dedicated _learning day_ once every two weeks where everybody is encouraged to spend their time learning something new.
+Most teams have at least one dedicated _learning day_ every two weeks where everybody is encouraged to spend their time learning something new.

-On top of learning days, most managers will encourage you to dedicate at least a few days each month to personal development.
+On top of learning days, we encourage everybody to dedicate a couple of days each month to personal development.

-We have regular personal development reviews where your manager will recommend training courses and learning resources to help you achieve your personal goals.
+We have regular personal development reviews to make sure everybody has what they need to achieve their personal goals.

 ## Working hours & annual leave

 The BBC has a "core hours" system where you are required to work between 10am and 4pm.
 Other than that, you can pretty much work whichever hours you like so long as you work all of your contracted hours (usually 35 hours per week).
 I come in at 8am every day and leave at 4pm.
 Some of my colleagues come in at 10am and leave at 6pm.

 Working from home is common, and is done at your manager's discretion.
-Many people regularly work from home one day each week.
+Many people work from home one day each week.

 Overtime is actively discouraged.
 No project is more important than your wellbeing!

-Taking annual leave is never an issue, provided you give enough notice.
-If you work on a project with a "hard" deadline like an election or sporting event, your manager might ask you to avoid taking leave in the weeks leading up to the deadline, but this is not mandatory.
+Taking annual leave is encouraged, with enough notice.
+If you work on a project with a hard deadline like an election or sporting event, your manager might ask you to avoid taking leave in the weeks leading up to the deadline, but this is not mandatory.

 ## Working environment